Lancernix/egg-easy-mysqlx/README.md

 * `table` —— table name（required）
 * `column` —— columns that you want（not required）
 * `where` —— select conditions（not required）
-* `limit` —— number of returned data，default is 1（not required）
+* `limit` —— number of returned data（not required）
 * `offset` —— offset，default is 0（not required）
 * `order` —— order（not required）